Changelog #53

 Read the full docs for everything that scheduled tasks allow.

-So the CRON pattern 0 17 * * 5 is every Friday at 5pm (UTC).
+So the cron pattern 0 17 * * 5 is every Friday at 5pm (UTC).
 I hope that helps you sleep at night.

 Ready to start building?